allisonf/bloom_geb_spock_automation_project/readme.md

     Replace ./gradlew with gradlew.bat if you are running the examples in Windows.

 Note: Due to a bug in Firefox 32.0, you must downgrade to Firefox 30 for firefoxTest to pass.
+Turn off automatic updates before you install Firefox 30.0.
+When installing, choose to replace the Firefox application.

 The first time you run these tests, a lot of stuff will be download.
 It will take a couple minutes.